tryVital/quickstart/README.md

 The first step is to obtain your credentials from the Vital Dashboard.

-Once you have done this
+Once you have done this:

 ```
-# out VITAL_CLIENT_ID and VITAL_SECRET in .env
+# Copy the .env.example file:
 cp .env.example .env

 # Fill all the env variables in the .env file